aiman-al-masoud/deixiscript/src/deixiscript/README.md

 - semantic decompression (context dependent)
 - universal quantifier expansion (context dependent)
 - sort ASTs by order of execution (context dependent, needs explicit references)

-# Stages

-1. parse each sentence as a Deixiscript AST
-1. go through the AST transformations
-1. translate Deixiscript ASTs to JS ASTs (one to one)
-1. translate JS ASTs to JS code

 # Parsing a Deixiscript Sentence